Upgrade Data Quality Services

 Back up your DQS databases before you start the upgrade process.
 For information about backing up DQS databases, see Backing Up and Restoring DQS Databases.

-Upgrade the SQL Server instance where DQS is installed to SQL Server 2016.
+Upgrade the SQL Server instance where DQS is installed.

 In the left pane, click Installation.